bolt/docs/source/internals.md

 regardless of whether the request is for a page in the backend, frontend or 'asynchronous'.

-There are four files that contain the controller collections:
+There are four files that contain the controller collections, located in `app/src/Bolt/Controllers/`: `Backend.php`, `Frontend.php`, `Async.php` and `Routing.php`.
-`app/src/Bolt/Controllers/Backend.php`, `app/src/Bolt/Controllers/Frontend.php`,
-`app/src/Bolt/Controllers/Async.php` and `app/src/Bolt/Controllers/Routing.php`.
 As such, they are all in the `\Bolt\Controllers` namespace.
 They are 'set up' in `app/app.php`.
 The routes in `Backend.php` are all pretty straightforward.
 The ones in `Async.php` are used for 'ajaxy' requests, like the 'latest activity' widget on the dashboard.
 Next we have `Routing.php` and `Frontend.php`.
-The first one is the actual Controller that parses the routes found in 'routing.yml' and the latter contains the methods for all standard routes as defined in 'routes.yml'.
-You can modify the 'routing.yml' to suit your own needs.
+The first one is the actual Controller that parses the routes found in `routing.yml` and the latter contains the methods for all standard routes as defined in `routes.yml`.
+You can modify the `routing.yml` to suit your own needs.
 Examples are included.

 Templating